All SNU courses are now 100% online through the summer.

 - Fill out the FAFSA.

-- Submit the SNC TEACH Application found HERE under Teacher Education.
+- Submit the SNU TEACH Application found HERE under Teacher Education.
 Email completed application to firstname.lastname@example.org

 - Complete the Agreement to Serve (ATS) & Initial and Subsequent Counseling agreements.